bassdeth1/BinaBot---Automated-Trading-Bot/README.md

-# BinaBot - Automated Trading Bot
+# BinaBot – Automated Trading Bot (under construction)

 ## Description
 BinaBot is an automated trading bot designed to operate in the cryptocurrency market using advanced technical strategies.
 This bot connects to the Binance API to obtain real-time market data and execute buy and sell orders based on technical analysis.